bowen-liu/TerminalChat/readme.md

 The !cancelfile command has two uses:

-    -The **sender** can use this command to cancel a pending outgoing file transfer invitation (!sendfile).
+* The **sender** can use this command to cancel a pending outgoing file transfer invitation (!sendfile).
 Once the pending invitation has been cancelled, the target user can no longer accept it.

-    -Either **sender or receiver** can use this command to cancel an ongoing transfer.
+* Either **sender or receiver** can use this command to cancel an ongoing transfer.

 Because each user can only have one pending or ongoing transfer, this command do not need a target to be specified.